-The bilge blower is protected by a fuse on the accessory fuse block located behind the access panel above the MDP in the STBD storage area (See Fig. 6.3.1).
+The bilge blower is protected by a fuse on the accessory fuse block located at the helm (See Fig. 6.3.1).

 EXPLOSION/FIRE HAZARD - Run blower at least four (4) minutes before starting engine or generator.
 Check bilge and engine compartment for fumes.